smartdevicelink/sdl_evolution/proposals/NNNN-Keyboard-Enhancements.md

 #### Changes in _"KeyboardEvent"_ Enum

 If App sends _"maskInputCharacters"_ value as _"USER_CHOICE_INPUT_KEY_MASK"_, the HMI keyboard will provide a key, so that the user can unmask input characters.
-The app will be notified whether the input is masked or not using _"UI.OnKeyboardInput"_ with below keyboard events.
+The app will be notified whether the input is masked or not, using _"UI.OnKeyboardInput"_ with below keyboard events.

 ```xml
 <enum name="KeyboardEvent">